projen/projen/docs/api/API.md

 #### reset(command?, options?)🔹 <a id="projen-task-reset"></a>

-Reset the task so it no longer has any commands.
+Reset the task so it no longer has any commands, inputs, or outputs.

 ```ts
 reset(command?: string, options?: TaskStepOptions): void